 According to the Captain himself, the origin of Talk Like a Pirate Day came as a result of a friendly game of racquetball between the holiday’s two founders on June 6, 1995.
 During their back-and-forth, one of the players strained a muscle, and reacted to the pain with an unusual cry of ‘AAAAAARRRRRR!’.
-This led to pirate jokes, and eventually, the idea of Talk like a Pirate Day sprung up.
+This led to pirate jokes, and eventually, the idea of Talk Like a Pirate Day sprung up.
 Out of respect for the Normandy landings which took place on the same day, Summers and Baur instead chose to host the holiday on September 19 — as it was the birthday of Summers’ ex-wife, they figured, it would be easier for them to remember.

-While Talk like a Pirate Day spent several years as an in-joke between the founders and their friends, it didn’t actually catch on until they wrote a letter about the holiday to Miami-based humor columnist Dave Barry.
+While Talk Like a Pirate Day spent several years as an in-joke between the founders and their friends, it didn’t actually catch on until they wrote a letter about the holiday to Miami-based humor columnist Dave Barry.
 Barry loved the idea and decided to spread the joke to his readers.
 From there, it only spread like a fire on deck, and it’s been celebrated ever since, with growing media coverage, international acclaim, and official merchandise contributing to its popularity.

 It’s somewhat of an oxymoron for a holiday focused on pirates to have a patron, but thankfully, you’re not dealing with saints here: Talk Like a Pirate Day has its own big name.
 In this case, the ‘patron salt’, as it were, of the event is English actor Robert Newton — best known for his multiple roles as pirates over the years of his career.
 In particular, he played the part of Long John Silver in the 1950 Disney adaptation of Treasure Island (which arguably set the gold standard for portrayals of pirates in film), Edward Teach (better known as Blackbeard) in the 1952 film Blackbeard the Pirate, and Long John Silver again in the 1954 film Long John Silver and its respective spin-off series.

-While Newton passed away long before Talk Like a Pirate Day came into fruition (he died on March 25, 1956), he has long been credited as one of the most definitive pirate figures in pop culture and is now immortalized as the Patron Pirate of Talk Like a Pirate Day.
+While Newton passed away many years before Talk Like a Pirate Day came into fruition (he died on March 25, 1956), he has long been credited as one of the most definitive pirate figures in pop culture and is now immortalized as the Patron Pirate of Talk Like a Pirate Day.

 Pop Culture Piracy

 Pirates in media have come a long way since the days of Robert Newton, and nowhere is that clearer in pop culture than the Pirates of the Caribbean franchise.
 Originally spawning from the Disney ride of the same name, the original blockbuster hit Curse of the Black Pearl — featuring Johnny Depp as the now-iconic Captain Jack Sparrow — brought piracy back to the silver screen with more force than a cannon blast.
-Pirates of the Caribbean later received four more films (Dead Man’s Chest, At World’s End, On Stranger Tides, and Dead Men Tell No Tales), and is the 14-highest grossing film series of all time (as well as the first franchise to produce two or more movies grossing over $1 billion).
+Pirates of the Caribbean later received four more films (Dead Man’s Chest, At World’s End, On Stranger Tides, and Dead Men Tell No Tales), and is the 14-highest-grossing film series of all time (as well as the first franchise to produce two or more movies grossing over $1 billion).
 A sixth film is stated to be in production, with the first draft of the screenplay finished in May of 2020 and a female-led spinoff film also on the horizon, but Depp himself has stated he has no interest in stepping aboard the Black Pearl again.

 Even the internet has gotten in on the pirate resurgence: Facebook introduced a pirate-translated version of its website to celebrate Talk Like a Pirate Day in 2008, and many video games and companies will include Talk Like a Pirate day on their list of major holidays, offering nautical-themed deals and outfits.
 It’s even extended into education, with O’Reilly book publishing at one point discounting books related to the R Programming Language on the day in celebration of the iconic pirate growl.